James Dean: Cinema and television

 Joe Hyams says that Dean was "one of the rare stars, like Rock Hudson and Montgomery Clift, whom both men and women find sexy."
-According to Marjorie Garber, this quality is "the undefinable extra something that makes a star".
-Dean's appeal has been attributed to the public's need for someone to stand up for the disenfranchised young of the era, and to the air of androgyny that he projected onscreen.
+According to Marjorie Garber, this quality is "the indefinable extra something that makes a star".
+Dean biographer George Perry attributed Dean's exalted status to the public's need for someone to stand up for the disenfranchised young of the era, and to the air of androgyny that he projected onscreen.